Last Updated on September 12, 2022

 Step 1: Taking off the old chain

 Disconnect the master link to take off the old chain.
-You can use the chain cutting tool to remove one link on the chain if there isn’t a master link.
+You can use the chain tool to remove one link on the bike chain if there isn’t a master link.
 Shift your gear to the smallest chain ring to make this process easier for you.

 Step 2: Fit in the new chain

 Another method is to attach it to your biggest cog without threading it to your rear derailleur.
-See where each link meets and add two more links to get the correct chain length.
+See where each link meets and add two more links to get the correct bike chain length.

 Step 3: Install the chain to your bike